ROCm/HIP/docs/markdown/hip_faq.md

 ### HIP detected my platform (HIP-Clang vs nvcc) incorrectly - what should I do?
-HIP will set the platform to HIP-Clang if it sees that the AMD graphics driver is installed and has detected an AMD GPU.
+HIP will set the platform to hcc and compiler to HIP-Clang if it sees that the AMD graphics driver is installed and has detected an AMD GPU.
-Sometimes this isn't what you want - you can force HIP to recognize the platform by setting HIP_PLATFORM to HIP-Clang.
+Sometimes this isn't what you want - you can force HIP to recognize the platform by setting the following,
 ```
+export HIP_COMPILER=clang
-export HIP_PLATFORM=clang
+export HIP_PLATFORM=hcc
 ```

 One symptom of this problem is the message "error: 'unknown error'(11) at square.hipref.cpp:56".
 This can occur if you have a CUDA installation on an AMD platform, and HIP incorrectly detects the platform as nvcc.
 HIP may be able to compile the application using the nvcc tool-chain but will generate this error at runtime since the platform does not have a CUDA device.
-The fix is to set HIP_PLATFORM=clang and rebuild.
+The fix is to set HIP_PLATFORM=hcc and rebuild.

 ### On CUDA, can I mix CUDA code with HIP code?